Code of Business Conduct and Ethics

 The anti bribery and corrupt payment provisions of both the FCPA and the UK Act make illegal any corrupt offer, payment, promise to pay, or authorization to pay any money, gift, or anything of value to any foreign official, or any foreign political party, candidate or official, for the purpose of: influencing any act or failure to act, in the official capacity of that foreign official or party; or inducing the foreign official or party to use influence to affect a decision of a foreign government or agency, in order to obtain or retain business for anyone, or direct business to anyone.
 The UK Act, however, extends these prohibitions to commercial relationships that do not involve a government official and makes illegal not only the offering, promising or giving of a bribe, but also the requesting, agreeing to receipt, or acceptance of anything of value as an improper condition of doing business.
 For purposes of example only, the UK Act would prohibit both the representatives of a vendor and of a customer from offering or soliciting a gift, or the promise of a gift, as a condition of transacting business.

 All Company employees, agents and contractors whether located in the United States or abroad, are responsible for FCPA and UK Act compliance and the procedures to ensure compliance with both Acts.
 All managers and supervisory personnel are expected to monitor continued compliance with the FCPA and the UK Act to ensure compliance with the highest moral, ethical and professional standards of the Company.
-Additional information regarding the FCPA and the UK Act and your duties thereunder can be found in the Company’s Worldwide Anti-bribery Policy which is posted in the "Policies" group on tibbr.
+Additional information regarding the FCPA and the UK Act and your duties thereunder can be found in the Company's Worldwide Anti-bribery Policy which is posted on insideTIBCO.

 Laws in most countries outside of the United States also prohibit or restrict government officials or employees of government agencies from receiving payments, entertainment, or gifts for the purpose of winning or keeping business.
 No contract or agreement may be made with any business in which a government official or employee holds a significant interest, without the prior written approval of the Company's General Counsel.